What is CuLator® (pronounced "C-U-Lator")?

 How do I know if CuLator is working?

 One way to see if CuLator is working is to have your water tested for total metals before and during use.
-Another way is to pull the CuLator bag out of the skimmer, or pump basket, to see if there is a color change inside the bag.
-Hold the bag up with the sun (or light) behind the bag to see if there is color on the polymers.
+Another way is to pull the CuLator bag out of the skimmer, or pump basket, hold it up to the sun (or light) and see if there is a color change inside the bag.
+If the CuLator bag contents turn yellow, then iron has been removed.
+If the CuLator bag contents turn blue, then copper has been removed.

 For best results change CuLator after one month.
 However in certain situations, you may leave CuLator in longer than a month.
 The Ultra 4.0 may be used for the season (just check regularly).
 If the contents of the CuLator bag are still puffy, you probably still have some binding capacity.